 As noted above, directly admitted students who maintain a UM GPA of record of 3.0 or higher and complete the necessary coursework are automatically admitted to upper-division status and their interest area of choice upon completion of 60 credits and other requirements for upper-division status.

-The School will attempt to match interests of students applying through this process with openings in the School’s various academic disciplines.
+The School will attempt to match interests of students applying through the appeal process with openings in the School’s various academic disciplines.
 The School does not guarantee first choice of interest area to students admitted through this process.
 It may be necessary from time to time to limit enrollment in high-demand areas.

-Students who are rejected for upper-division status through this process must transfer to another MU division and will no longer be considered Journalism or pre-Journalism students.
+Students who are rejected twice for upper-division status through this process must transfer to another MU academic division and will no longer be considered Journalism or pre-Journalism students.
 If, however, a student subsequently spends a semester taking non-journalism courses and raises his or her cumulative GPA of record above 3.0, the student may reapply.
 No such application will be accepted after a student has completed 70 or more hours of college credit.